sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/ML/Knn.md

 * **For majority vote:** Determine the most frequent class among the K nearest neighbors.
 Assign the new data point to this class.
 * **For weighted vote:** Assign weights to the neighbors based on their distance to the new data point.
 Classify the new data point based on the weighted average of its neighbors' classes.
 * **Regression:**
-* **Calculate the average or weighted average of the values of the K nearest neighbors.** This average becomes the predicted value for the new data point.
+* Calculate the average or weighted average of the values of the K nearest neighbors.
+This average becomes the predicted value for the new data point.

-**4. Evaluation:** * **Evaluate the performance of the KNN model using appropriate metrics.** Common metrics for classification include accuracy, precision, recall, and F1 score.
-For regression, the mean squared error (MSE) or the R-squared coefficient are typically used.

 **Advantages of KNN:**